 One thing with technology is that it is not 100% reliable.
 There’s no telling when your computer or device could start acting up.
 You may find it difficult to establish a connection when you need to talk to a therapist urgently.
 If you do manage to connect, unexpected interruptions are also possible.

 It may also be argued that virtual sessions offer a less holistic experience.
 The personal touch that exists between a patient and their therapist is somewhat reduced.
 As a result of not being in the same place, certain cues that might help a therapist to be more effective may be missed.
 Some providers actually say they do not feel as effective with online therapy.

-Chances are higher that you may find yourself working with a therapist that isn’t well trained.
+Chances are higher that you may find yourself working with a therapist who isn’t well-trained.
 You can’t be too sure of what someone is claiming online.
 Unqualified or less-skilled providers are more likely to operate online.